 As soon as you've completed your Multi-Crew Cooperation Course.
 FTA will train you to be the best pilot you can be.
 We also support you to apply for jobs with airlines and once you approach the final phase of your flight training.

-You may also want to complete a type rating.
+You may also want to complete an APS course rating.
 Pilots that choose to do this want to add something to their flight training which helps them stand out from other cadets, also applying for jobs.